Ohh, Morocco. I’ve been dreaming about you for so long.

 Many airlines fly to and from Morocco, including low cost.

-If you’re planning to travel around the country, then consider flying to an airport and flying out from a different one (for example arriving to Marrakech and flying out from Casablanca).
+If you’re planning to travel around the country, then consider flying to an airport and flying out from a different one (for example arriving in Marrakech and flying out from Casablanca).

-Most of hotels and restaurants offer a great connection to internet, so don’t bother if you’re on a relaxing vacation and don’t need internet the 100% of your time.
+Most hotels and restaurants offer a great connection to the internet, so don’t bother if you’re on a relaxing vacation and don’t need the internet 100% of your time.
 Use this opportunity to relax!

 However, SIM cards in Morocco are really affordable and they come handy so you don’t get lost in the souks and for those moments on the road if you’re touring around the country.